• Skip to main content

 Hands mixing wet dough in a metal bowl.

-There is some kneading involved.
+There is some kneading involved to make a smooth dough.
 This is where a good mixer comes in handy.
-Or, burn up some calories to make room for the buñuelos.

 Hand holding a rolling pin and with the other hand flipping the rolled out dough.

-• About the size of a golf ball and roll it out.
+• Each one should be about the size of a golf ball.

-I’m rollin’… They hatin’ … Turn the dough as need to roll it out thin.
+I’m rollin’… They hatin’ … Turn the dough as needed to roll it like a thin tortilla.
 Thin it to win it!

-Buñuelos are different in South American countries and in Spain.
-They are still sweet, but they are fried balls.
+Buñuelos are different in South American countries like Colombia and in Spain.
+They are still sweet, but they are fried small balls.
 Not like the Mexican kind.

 Hands stretching out the Buñuelos dough.